Updated July 15, 2020

 - Currently scheduled meetings moved online

 - Activated special fundraising to respond to the pandemic in our community.
-Funds are distributed to Food & Shleter to administer.
+Funds are distributed to Food & Shelter to administer.

-- Meeting weekly with funded partners to address their needs
+- Meeting with funded partners to address their needs

 - Referring people who need immediate assistance to 2-1-1